 What is Photogrammetry

 Photogrammetry is the science of making a 3D model from photographs.
-The input to photogrammetry is photographs, and the output is typically a 3D model of some real-world object or scene.
-The process itself is very complex and I will not explain it here, lets just say it involves a complex computer vision algorithm and a lot of math.
+The input are regular 2D photographs, and the output is a 3D model of some real-world object or scene.
+The process itself is very complex and I will not explain it here, lets just say it involves computer vision algorithms and a lot of math.

-In other words, Photogrammetry is the processing of converting a physical objects into a mesh and texture.
+Photogrammetry is the processing of “converting” a physical objects into a mesh and texture.

 Why use Photogrammetry (and also why not)

 Here are two models of a TLR (Twin Lens Reflex) camera.
-The left was hand modeled and the right was 3D scanned.
-The hand made model looks better, but requires massive amount of work.
+The left was made using traditional 3D modeling tools (Maya, Blender, etc) and the right was 3D scanned.
+The left model looks better, but requires massive amount of work.
 Easily 20 hours for an experienced modeler.
-The 3D scanner camera took me about 20 minutes of work and requires almost no skill.
+The right model took me about 20 minutes of work and requires almost no skill.

 3D Modeling vs Scanning